What is a Sustainable Management Plan (SMP)?

 The categories are:

-An SMP should be prepared by a sustainability specialist and submitted as a separate report with your planning application.
-Ensure that all ESD initiatives addressed are clearly demonstrated and annotated on your architectural drawings.
+A SMP should be prepared by a sustainability specialist and submitted as a separate report with your planning application.
+You should make sure that all ESD initiatives addressed are clearly demonstrated and annotated on your architectural drawings.